Catherine supports families’ legacies by enabling their family office operations and governance to be scalable and aligned with a long-term view.

 1. Tax regulations & incentives

-Switzerland imposes a wealth tax on individuals and legal entities based on their worldwide net worth.
-However, some cantons offer exemptions or reductions for certain types of assets, such as business assets or real estate.
+Switzerland levies a wealth tax at the cantonal and municipal levels on both individuals and legal entities, based on their worldwide net worth.
+While rates and thresholds vary by canton, some jurisdictions offer exemptions or preferential treatment for specific asset classes, such as business holdings or owner-occupied real estate.
+These allowances can be especially relevant for family offices with operating entities or concentrated asset structures.

 2. Legal & regulatory structures

-Family offices can set up a Private Trust Company (PTC) to function as a private company established to act as a trustee for one or more family trusts.
-A PTC allows families to retain control over their trust structures while benefiting from the flexibility and confidentiality of a corporate trustee.
-PTCs are often used by families with complex trust arrangements.
+Family offices in Switzerland can establish a Private Trust Company (PTC) to serve as a dedicated corporate trustee for one or more family trusts.
+A PTC enables families to retain oversight and influence over their trust structures while benefiting from the governance, flexibility, and confidentiality of a private corporate trustee.
+This model is particularly valuable for families with complex intergenerational or cross-border trust arrangements, as it allows trusted advisors and family members to sit on the board and align fiduciary decisions with long-term family objectives.

 3. Economic & political climate